It Chapter Two (soundtrack): Reception

-Zanobard Reviews wrote "Benjamin Wallfisch’s score to IT Chapter Two is very, very good.
-The album expertly captures the atmosphere of IT and embraces its horrific nature to great effect, and of particular note is the way the composer picks out elements from children’s nursery rhymes and then twists and distorts them into something completely petrifying.
+Zanobard Reviews wrote, "Benjamin Wallfisch's score to IT Chapter Two is very, very good.
+The album expertly captures the atmosphere of IT and embraces its horrific nature to great effect, and of particular note is the way the composer picks out elements from children's nursery rhymes and then twists and distorts them into something completely petrifying.
 While the album is a little lengthy (ninety minutes is a long time for a horror score) it is extremely well composed."
-Jonathan Broxton wrote "with his work on these It movies, Benjamin Wallfisch has created two of the best horror movie scores in many years.
+Jonathan Broxton of Movie Music UK wrote, "with his work on these It movies, Benjamin Wallfisch has created two of the best horror movie scores in many years.
 To the untrained ear a great deal of the most anarchic dissonance may seem like little more than ear-splitting noise, but I find it all quite fascinating.
 The creative collisions of sounds, the extended performance techniques, and the allusions to the most challenging and advanced 20th century modernism, are all worthy of significant praise.
 Not only that, but Wallfisch weaves a half dozen or so identifiable and memorable recurring themes through the score too, and allows them the room to create moments of emotional catharsis when required.
 The Oranges & Lemons chant for the demented toddlers remains one of the most brilliant and spine-chilling horror music motifs in recent memory.
 There will be a large number of listeners who simply will not be able to tolerate the onslaught of noise that assails you from the first cue to the last, and those people need to be forewarned that a large portion of this score is very, very, difficult indeed."